-This research program has been elected by the French Ministry of Research and Education in the framework of the very competitive scientific clusters of excellence called Labex for “Laboratoire d’Excellence”, part of the “Investments for the Future” 2011 wave governmental initiatives.
+The research program “SIGNALIFE” has been selected by the French Ministry of Research and Education during the highly competitive Labex “Laboratoire d’Excellence” call, within the framework of the governmental initiative “Investments for the Future” in 2011.

 Signaling pathways are central to all biological processes and their deregulation can lead to various congenital defects and diseases.
 Targeting signaling pathways by specific drugs is a major objective of the pharmaceutical industry to treat cancer, neurological, metabolic and cardiac disorders, to cite a few.
 The study of signaling pathways therefore represents a major challenge for both life and health sciences but also for plant development.

 SIGNALIFE network creates a unique scientific community covering the full spectrum of biological models (bacteria, fungi, plants, invertebrates, mammals) and approaches (biochemistry, genetics, imaging, high throughput screening, clinical approaches, comparative genomics, modeling) to study signaling pathways globally from their basic structure/composition to their modulation by endogenous or environmental stresses and their role and impact in human and plant health.

 The SIGNALIFE project is organized into 5 main axes :